django-cms/djangocms-history

 Contribute to this project and win rewards

-Because this is a an open-source project, we welcome everyone to get involved in the project and receive a reward for their contribution.
+Because this is an open-source project, we welcome everyone to get involved in the project and receive a reward for their contribution.
 Become part of a fantastic community and help us make django CMS the best CMS in the world.

 We\'ll be delighted to receive your feedback in the form of issues and pull requests.
 Before submitting your pull request, please review our contribution guidelines.